artginzburg/AntiCollision/README.md

 - Zoom into the simulation by scrolling.
 - Create new balls by right-clicking.

+> View stats by hovering over the top left corner of the screen.

 Mobile

 - Tap and hold to toggle slow-motion.